OpenPublicMedia/npr-cds-wordpress/readme.txt

 == Changelog ==
+= V.1.3.7 =
+* Implementing filters for push post type, custom title, custom body, and custom byline (h/t @justinferrell for the suggestion)

 = V.1.3.6 =
 * Fixed bug that prevented category selection for posts imported via Get Multi queries from saving properly (h/t @xpn-bdivver for the fix)